Banzai charge: World War II

 The largest banzai charge of the war took place during the Battle of Saipan.
-General Yoshitsugu Saitō gathered almost 4,300 Japanese soldiers, walking wounded and some civilians, many unarmed, and ordered the charge.
+General Yoshitsugu Saitō gathered almost 4,300 Japanese soldiers, walking wounded, and some civilians, many unarmed, and ordered the charge.
 On July 7, 1944, it slammed directly into the Army's 1st and 2nd Battalions of the 105th Infantry Regiment, which lost almost 1,000 men killed and wounded in the 15-hour pitched battle.
-The attack was ultimately repulsed, and almost all the Japanese soldiers taking part in the charge were killed.
+The attack was ultimately repelled and almost all the Japanese soldiers taking part in the charge were killed.

 During the Soviet invasion of Manchuria, as the 1st Red Banner Army invaded Mutanchiang, the Soviet 5th Combined Arms Army to the south continued its advance westward, enveloping and destroying the Japanese 278th Infantry Regiment, the survivors of which mounted a last-ditch banzai charge rather than surrender.
 By the end of the day, all of Mutanchiang had fallen into Soviet hands, and the battle for the city was over.
 Shortly afterward, the main strength of the Kwantung Army laid down its arms in surrender as per Emperor Hirohito's broadcast.
 The Battle of Mutanchiang, and World War II, had come to an end.

 During the Battle of Shumshu, the 11th Tank Regiment, consisting of Type 97 medium tanks, Type 97 medium tanks with a new turret (Chi-Ha), and Type 95 light tanks, worked in cooperation with the naval guard force's Type 2 internal combustion boats (Type 2 tanks).
 Around 6:50 a.m. on the 18th, the regiment’s commanding officer led a banzai charge against the Soviet forces on Mount Shirane and drove them back, then advanced further up the northern slope of Mount Shirane.
 The Soviet forces fiercely resisted by concentrating anti-tank weapons (4 anti-tank guns, about 100 anti-tank rifles, and anti-tank phosphorus grenades), destroying Japanese tanks one by one.
 However, after being hit by anti-aircraft fire from the Japanese forces stationed southeast of Mount Shirane and with reinforcements from the Independent Infantry Battalion 283 joining the fight, the Soviet forces retreated to the north side of Mount Shirane, leaving behind numerous abandoned bodies.
 The 11th Tank Regiment lost 27 tanks, and 97 soldiers, including Colonel Ikeda and many officers, were killed in action.
 The naval guard force's Type 2 internal combustion boats also suffered losses, but several remained, and after the war, they were captured by the Soviet forces and displayed at the Kubinka Tank Museum.

 Some Japanese commanders, such as General Tadamichi Kuribayashi, forbade their men from carrying out banzai charges.
 Indeed, the Americans were surprised that the Japanese did not employ banzai charges at the Battle of Iwo Jima.